-English Literature, Associate of Arts Transfer
+English, Associate of Arts Transfer

 An English Literature degree involves in-depth study of various literary genres, periods, and cultural contexts, analyzing novels, plays, poems, and other texts from around the world, written in the English language.
 Students develop skills in close reading, critical thinking, and effective communication, exploring themes, historical influences, and cultural implications.
 The program also covers literary theory, criticism, and research methodologies.
 It promotes a deep understanding of literature and cultivates analytical and communicative skills.
 Graduates with a degree in English have the capability to analyze others' words, engage in both critical and creative thinking, conduct thorough research, advocate significant viewpoints, and effectively structure their thoughts for diverse formats.
 Career paths may include writing, teaching, journalism, law, public relations, or any field which involves expert use of the English language.

-The AAT (Associate of Arts Transfer) program in English Literature delineates precise course prerequisites for SWOCC students intending to transfer to a four-year university for the pursuit of a Bachelor of Arts in English literature.
+The AAT (Associate of Arts Transfer) program in English delineates precise course prerequisites for SWOCC students intending to transfer to a four-year university for the pursuit of a Bachelor of Arts in English literature.
 The AAT in English assists students in selecting courses that optimally equip them for the English Literature program at their selected four-year university.

 Program Student Learning Outcomes